13Legend31/Excellent-Video-Game-Tbh/README.md

 # Installer only works if bash installed.
 To manually install:
-1. Go to .../Excellent-Video-Game-Tbh-master\DontCrash\Content\Paks and unzip contents of PakFile into this folder
+1. Go to .../RhythmGame\DontCrash\Content\Paks and unzip contents of PakFile into this folder
-2. Run ExcellentGame.exe and play game
+2. Run RhythmTrack.exe and play game

 # Source Code Files in SourceFiles folder
 Written in C++ within the Unreal 4 framework